sophabulous/CSC309FinalProject/README.md

 * Stores and products can be modified by an edit button visible only to admins on the store/product detail page

-Did not manage to complete rating stores on the front end, but ratings can be viewed in the Stores view
+Did not manage to complete rating stores on the front end, but ratings can be viewed in the Stores view.
+Also, the cart page doesn't allow users to update the cart there.
+Products and only be added to a cart from a prodcut detail page and there's no way to delete them.

 ## Backend features